A Poincar\'e-Hopf Type Formula for A Pair of Vector Fields: Abstract

 \section{Abstract}

-We extend the reslut about Poincar\'e-Hopf type formula for the difference of the Chern character numbers (cf.[3]) to the non-isolated singularities, and establish a Poincar\'e-Hopf type formula for a pair of vector field with the function $h^{T_{\mathbb{C}}M}(\cdot,\cdot)$ has non-isolated zero points over a closed, oriented smooth manifold of dimension $2n$.
+For two complex vector bundles admitting a homomorphism between them, a Poincar\'e-Hopf formula for the difference of the Chern character numbers of these two vector bundles with isolated singularities is established by Huitao Feng, Weiping Li and Weiping Zhang.
+This article extend their reslut about Poincar\'e-Hopf type formula for the difference of the Chern character numbers to the non-isolated singularities.
+A special connection $\widetilde{\nabla}_{1}^{E}$ be constructed, the Chern character ${\rm ch}(E,\widetilde{\nabla}_{1}^{E})$ is the key role for the non-isolated singularities.
+As a consequence, a Poincar\'e-Hopf type formula for a pair of vector field with the function $h^{T_{\mathbb{C}}M}(\cdot,\cdot)$ has non-isolated zero points over a closed, oriented smooth manifold of dimension $2n$ is established.